 - After lights-out times and before wake-up times you are not allowed to leave your boarding area without permission. - Girls and boys are not permitted in each other's bedrooms at any time.
 Pupils may visit one another's common boarding areas (e.g. kitchens, common rooms etc.) providing permission has been granted in advance. - Exclusive romantic relationships are discouraged and intimate physical contact between pupils is not allowed.
-This includes public displays of affection. - You are not permitted to remove anything from anyone else's possession without their consent. - You are advised not to borrow from, or lend money to, other pupils. - No food (including chewing gum) or drink (other than water) may be taken into teaching rooms, classrooms or any public rooms. - You are not allowed to take any medication or herbal remedy unless instructed to do so by the School Nurse. - You must not possess any pornographic images in any form nor attempt to access or make any pornographic images. - No alcohol may be brought into the School, into the boarding houses or onto any part of the School grounds at any time; alcohol may only be consumed on or off the School premises with specific permission from a senior member of staff and only if you are 16 years of age or older.
+This includes public displays of affection. - You are not permitted to remove anything from anyone else's possession without their consent. - You are advised not to borrow from, or lend money to, other pupils. - No food (including chewing gum) or drink (other than water) may be taken into teaching rooms, classrooms or any public rooms. - You are not allowed to take any medication or over the counter medicine unless instructed to do so by the School Nurse. - You must not possess any pornographic images in any form nor attempt to access or make any pornographic images. - You must follow the rules with regard to alcohol as set out in the P3.8 Alcohol Education Policy - No smoking is allowed at any time during term-time, on or off the School premises (this includes the use of e-cigarettes and vapes).
+(See also section "Smoking, Drugs and Alcohol" below) - No involvement whatsoever in drugs is permitted as this is illegal.
 (See also section "Smoking, Drugs and Alcohol" below)

-- No smoking is allowed at any time during term-time, on or off the School premises (this includes the use of e-cigarettes and vapes).
-(See also section "Smoking, Drugs and Alcohol" below) - No involvement whatsoever in drugs is permitted as this is illegal.
-(See also section "Smoking, Drugs and Alcohol" below) - No involvement whatsoever in the use of so-called "legal highs".
+- No involvement whatsoever in the use of so-called "legal highs".
 (See also section "Smoking, Drugs and Alcohol" below) - No pets or live animals of any kind may be brought onto the School premises without the permission of the Head; - You must not do anything which will bring discredit on the name of the School.